Welcome to Freedive Nusa!

 Driven by our passion for freediving, we spent years traveling around Asia to find the perfect place where we could create a school.
 We wanted a paradise where we could make our home, invite people to share in our philosophy, and share in the joy of living and diving together.
 In 2016, when we found the island of Nusa Penida, we knew that we had found the perfect place.

 Freedive Nusa is our life’s work and achievement, and a realization of all our dreams.
-Our school was grown rapidly all these years, built around the simple island lifestyle, our passion for freediving, and love for the ocean.
+Our school has grown rapidly all these years, built around the simple island lifestyle, our passion for freediving, and love for the ocean.

-Nowadays, we can define Freedive Nusa as one of the biggest schools in Indonesia with great facilities, the most comprehensive freediving courses, and a highly professional team.
+Nowadays, we can define Freedive Nusa as one of the biggest freediving schools in Indonesia with great facilities, the most comprehensive freediving courses, and a highly professional team.

 We believe that diving and being in the water are natural for humans.